lwvmobile/dsd-fme/examples/Example_Usage.md

 The Channel Map setup will be identical to any of the channel maps found for trunking systems, channel numbers do not matter and can be arbitrarily organized, and frequencies can be duplicated to be 'scanned' more frequently in larger CSV files.
 Scan speed by default is 1 second, and is most stable at that speed.
 This can be adjusted by using the `-t 2` option, for example, to specify 2 seconds of hang time per frequency. ~~If activity occurs on a frequency, an additional 2 seconds of 'hangtime' will occur on that frequency for any follow up voice activity.~~

-Please Note: DMR Simplex may not behave well on fast scan, I have not been able to test it as such, but given the nature of the on-off timeslot signalling on DMR Simplex, missed frame syncs and skipping/resuming scan may occur.
+Please Note: DMR Simplex may not behave well on scan, I have not been able to test it as such, but given the nature of the on-off timeslot signalling on DMR Simplex, missed frame syncs and skipping/resuming scan may occur.

 ## Trunking Examples
 Please see trunking.sh for sample start up scripts or scroll down to the bottom for more explanation.